Jicama: 7 Health and Nutrition Benefits of This Root Vegetable

 What is Jicama?

-While it may have a hard time to pronounce the name, jicama (HEE-Kah-mah) is a root vegetable native to central and South America and might have been used for thousands of years as a dietary element and a medicinally beneficial substance.
+While it may be a hard time to pronounce the name, jicama (HEE-Kah-mah) is a root vegetable native to central and South America and might have been used for thousands of years as a dietary element and a medicinally beneficial substance.
 The name “jicama” is also the name of the vine of this vegetable, although the tuberous root is the most commonly eaten part.
 Some other names for jicama include Mexican yam or Mexican turnip.
 The scientific name of this root vegetable is classified as Pachyrhizus erosus.
 [1]

 The jicama root can grow up to 2 meters long and weigh up to 20 kgs at the extreme.
 It requires between 6-9 months of frost-free growth time and is cultivated in warm weather.
 Mexico and the surrounding areas of America are ideal for its growth.
 Its cultivation began in Mexico but soon moved to the Philippines; from there, it went to China and other parts of Southeast Asia.
 It is a popular culinary element in these cuisines.